mr-mpn/Network-Analysis-Scapy/README.md

 # Network-Analysis-Scapy
 This repository contains network analysis codes written in Python.

-This Jupyter Notebook was part of my course Network Measurement and Data Analysis presented by Alessandro Enrico Cesare Redondi at Politecnico di Milano University.
+This Jupyter Notebook was part of my course Network Measurement and Data Analysis presented by Prof Alessandro Enrico Cesare Redondi at Politecnico di Milano University.

 You can study more about Scapy here : https://github.com/secdev/scapy/blob/master/doc/notebooks/Scapy%20in%2015%20minutes.ipynb